anthier/NVDDownload/README.md

 A Python script to download all CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) API and save them to a CSV file.

-Written primarily by AI.
+Written initially by AI, then reviewed, updated, and tested by a human.

 ## Features

 - Downloads all available CVEs from the NVD API
-- Extracts CVE ID, description, and CVSS scores (v2, v3, v4)
+- Extracts CVE ID, description, CVSS scores (v2, v3, v4) with vectors, and CISA required actions
 - Handles API rate limiting automatically
 - Supports optional API key for higher rate limits
 - Comprehensive error handling and logging